ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 ## Exercise - Data Streaming with Apache Kafka

-Now that we have defined our data streaming strategy, we can continue on our journey and build our a containerized Kafka producer that can consume a real-time data feed.
+Now that we have defined the data streaming strategy, we can continue our journey and build a containerized Kafka producer that can consume real-time data sources.
 Let's take a look at that next.

 Coming soon!